xth430/deforming-nerf/README.md

 ```

 Note that you need to specify the config file according to the data format (i.e., `syn.json`, `syn_nsvf.json` or `dtu.json`)

+## Custom datasets and cages
+Please see [MANUAL.md](MANUAL.md) for some tips about:
+- Optimizing Plenoxel model from scratch
+- Extracting mesh from optimized Plenoxel model
+- Generating cage from mesh
+- Cage deformation

 ## Citation
 If you find our work useful in your research, please consider citing: